Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 My hope is that this feature will be available by Quinton-VoiceAssistant release 1.0.0, and software betas including experimental versions of the functionality will be released prior to that.

+### More build support

+In the future, I would like to support more and more package managers so that everyone can have a single-command installation experience with Quinton-VoiceAssistant

 ## Miscellaneous